UKPLab/CARE/docs/source/for_developers/basics/user_stories.rst

      - Trigger Logs shows each run, its status, attempts, and any error message.
      - I can cancel pending or running jobs, retry failed or cancelled jobs, and re-run completed jobs.
+     - I can set how often the trigger queue worker polls for leftover jobs in Settings.
+       The default is 5 minutes.
+New jobs still start when the event fires.
+A server restart is required after changing this setting.
      - Non-admin users cannot manage triggers or trigger logs.

 -----